yh-ng/tp/docs/UserGuide.md

 3. Copy the jar file to a new folder.

-4. Navigate to the folder containing `termiNus.jar` using the command prompt.
+4. Navigate to the directory which contains `termiNus.jar` using the command prompt.

 5. Run termiNus by typing `java -jar termiNus.jar` and press enter.

 6. A greeting message will be displayed as shown below

 ```
+Hello from...
      _                           _  _   _
     | |                         (_)| \ | |
     | |_   ___  _ __  _ __ ___   _ |  \| | _   _  ___